Trading with the Enemy Act of 1917: Denmark

 Denmark was listed in 1940 to prevent its assets from being used by the invading Nazi Germany, and was delisted in 1946.

 East Germany

-East Germany, or eastern Germany before 1949, and East Berlin origin assets were held until the government of East German agreed to return assets the Nazi German government expropriated during WW2.
+East Germany, or eastern Germany before 1949, and East Berlin-origin assets were held until the government of East German agreed to return assets the Nazi German government expropriated during WWII.
 These restrictions were lifted sometime between 1964 and 1967 after an agreement was reached.

 Estonia

 Estonia was listed in 1940, to prevent its assets from being used by the invading Nazi Germany, and was delisted in 1946.
-Estonian assets were held until the government of Estonia agreed to return assets its German installed occupation government expropriated during WW2.
+Estonian assets were held until the government of Estonia agreed to return assets its German-installed occupation government expropriated during WWII.
 These restrictions were lifted sometime between 1964 and 1967 after an agreement was reached.